bsc101/roon-extension-macroon-readme/README.md

 - Please download the application (zip archive) matching your target platform from here:
   [https://bsc101.eu/downloads/macroon/roon-extension-macroon/](https://bsc101.eu/downloads/macroon/roon-extension-macroon/)
   Let me know if your target platform is missing.
-  If you prefer using a docker, you can find the image and running instructions here:
+  If you prefer using docker, you can find the image and running instructions here:
   [https://hub.docker.com/r/bsc101/roon-extension-macroon](https://hub.docker.com/r/bsc101/roon-extension-macroon)
   If you use the docker approach, you can skip the next three steps.
 - Unzip the archive to some directory below your user directory.
 The application needs write access to the working directory